 PSJD is an online hub that provides a database of public interest job openings and career-building resources for law students and practicing lawyers.

 These types of careers are dedicated to the protection, mitigation, and response to issues that threaten the well-being of the general public, including crime, natural disasters, property damage, and fire.
 Common public safety organizations include fire departments, law enforcement agencies, correctional facilities, emergency medical services, and emergency management agencies.
+Several public safety careers call for a college degree in criminal justice.
+Search a list of the best online criminal justice programs.

 Police officers are protective service professionals responsible for public safety, apprehending criminals, conducting criminal investigations, and responding to emergency situations.
 They typically conduct daily patrols, issue traffic tickets, assist accident victims, and handle emergency calls.
 A diverse occupation, other roles include working in transit police, state police, or at the county level as a sheriff.